elimuro/rglr-gnrtr-web/docs/2025-08-16_LAYER_SYSTEM_IMPLEMENTATION_PLAN.md

 - How should we handle layer asset management (videos, images, shaders)?
 - What level of 3D complexity should we support initially?
 - How should we handle layer performance profiling and optimization?
+- Should we implement layer collision detection in 3D mode?
+- How should we handle transparent layer blending in 3D space?
+- What camera presets would be most useful for performers?
+- Should camera parameters be mappable to MIDI/audio for reactive camera movement?

 ## Implementation Notes